MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     This command instructs GitHub Copilot to begin implementing the tasks required for the MVP version of the document upload and management feature.

-    > **IMPORTANT**:The command that you enter must reference the specific task range defined in your tasks.md file.

 1. Monitor GitHub Copilot's response and provide assistance in the Chat view.

     The agent will build the feature incrementally, task by task, following the order defined in the tasks.md file.

-    > **IMPORTANT**: GitHub Copilot is diligent about checking its work.
-The agent might ask for permission to run certain tasks.
-Requests for assistance might occur frequently.
+    > **NOTE**: GitHub Copilot is diligent about checking its work during the implementation, which is great.
+GitHub Copilot also keeps you involved during the implementation process.
+Requests for assistance occur frequently.
 The time required to complete the implementation can be affected by how quickly you respond to its requests for assistance.

 1. If manual testing is required to verify a task, perform the steps described in the Chat view, and then report the results back to GitHub Copilot.